 Drs.
 Harrigan and Davies are pleased to announce they can visit your school at no charge.
-Any U.S. high school with 40+ students qualify as a host for this program, and we can accomodate up to 150+ students per program.
+Any U.S. high school with 75+ students qualify as a host for this program, and we can accommodate up to 150+ students per program.

 “I have had the privilege of having James and Antony to my school twice in the last three years through their one-day seminar.
 The information they provide to students lasts throughout their college years.
 The fact that they are able to come to Denver, at no cost to the school, and run classes and simulations with students, has proved to be the highlight of many of my students’ high school years.”

 Kurt Gutschick, Valor Christian High School (Highlands Ranch, CO)

 “The one-day program allowed my AP U.S. History students to experience a college style approach to philosophy and economics, as well as an uplifting intellectual experience.
 The hands-on, student-driven economic activities, combined with the open-dialogue philosophical discussions, transformed the Barbourville High School library into a salon-like atmosphere, which the vast majority of my students had never had the privilege of experiencing.”